 Faculty:Faculty of Business and Law

-Lynn Martin is a professor at the Faculty of Business and Law.
+Lynn Martin is a Professor of Entrepreneurship and Innovation at the Faculty of Business and Law.
 She received her PhD in Human Capital Formation in Small Firms in 2000 from the University of Warwick (UK).

-A previous president and current Fellow of the Institute for Small Business and Entrepreneurship, she has also been a Fellow for the Economics and Social Science Research Council and a board member for Prowess and the CABS Small Business Charter Mark.
+A previous president and current Fellow of the Institute for Small Business and Entrepreneurship, she has also been a Fellow of the Economics and Social Science Research Council and a board member for Prowess and the CABS Small Business Charter Mark.

-She has presented her work at numerous academic conferences, winning best paper awards at ISBE and BAM conferences and has variously served as Conference Chair and Track Chair.
-She has presented her research as a keynote speaker in India, China and Europe.
+She has presented her work at numerous academic conferences, winning best paper awards at ISBE and BAM conferences, and has variously served as Conference Chair and Track Chair.
+She has presented her research as a keynote speaker in India, China, and Europe.

-She is also a member of the ESRC Peer Review College, a reviewer for research bids overseas, e.g., in Eire and Australia and currently an external examiner for UCL and the University of Limerick.
+She is also a member of the ESRC Peer Review College, a reviewer for research bids overseas, e.g., in Eire and Australia, and currently an external examiner for UCL and the University of Limerick.

 Principal investigator for a research project funded by Amazon UK to explore enablers for women in STEM innovation, Inspiring Women in Innovation working in partnership with the Women in Science and Engineering initiative; May 2018-February 2019, with colleagues Dr Lucy Wright, Dr Estela Fernandez-Sabiote, Dr Congmin Peng and Dr Elisa Alt.

-Principal investigator for UK enterprise ecosystem research as part of the TETM EU fundedErasmus project, exploring excellence in start up support with national leaders in incubation and accelerators, MARCH 2019-2021
+Principal investigator for UK enterprise ecosystem research as part of the TETM EU funded Erasmus project, exploring excellence in start up support with national leaders in incubation and accelerators

-AHRC, May 14 - Nov 14, 'Gut Feeling' in Designing and Developing New Products in Small Creative Companies, AHRC award to Manchester Metropolitan University and Lynn M Martin PI, AH/L013614/1, £39,375
+AHRC, 'Gut Feeling' in Designing and Developing New Products in Small Creative Companies, AHRC award to Manchester Metropolitan University and Lynn M Martin PI, AH/L013614/1, £39,375

-ESRC, Dec 12 - Feb 14, Sharing and building university and business perspectives of how to enable high growth in small firms, ESRC award to Manchester Metropolitan University and Lynn M Martin, ES/K000780/1, £60,809
+ESRC, Sharing and building university and business perspectives of how to enable high growth in small firms, ESRC award to Manchester Metropolitan University and Lynn M Martin, ES/K000780/1, £60,809

-ESRC, Feb 10 - Jul 10, Developing a business process approach to evaluate opportunities at Groundwork; energy efficiency, a case study in knowledge commercialisation, ESRC award to Manchester Metropolitan University and Lynn M Martin, £12,686
+ESRC, Developing a business process approach to evaluate opportunities at Groundwork; energy efficiency, a case study in knowledge commercialisation, ESRC award to Manchester Metropolitan University and Lynn M Martin, £12,686

-Martin, L. M., Jerrard R and Wright, L., (2020).
-Pubscape, innovation by design in the English pub, International Journal of Contemporary Hospitality Management, 31(8), 33918-3036, CABS 3 Star
+Martin, L. M., Jerrard, B. and Wright, L. (2019) 'Pubscape: innovation by design in the British pub', International Journal of Contemporary Hospitality Management, 31(8), pp. 3018-3036.

-Martin, L. M., Lord, G. and Warren-Smith, I., (2018).
-Unseen and unheard?
-Women managers and organizational learning.
-The Learning Organization, 25(1), pp. 40-50.
-CABS 1 star
+Martin, L. M., Lord, G. and Warren-Smith, I. (2018) 'Unseen and unheard?
+Women managers and organizational learning', The Learning Organization, 25(1), pp. 40-50.

-Jerrard, B., Martin, L. M., and Wright, L., (2017).
-Gut Feeling in Small Design Consultancies.
-The Design Journal, 20(5), pp. 577-594
+Jerrard, B., Martin, L. M. and Wright, L. (2017) 'Gut Feeling in Small Design Consultancies', The Design Journal 20(5), pp. 577-594.